Chery eQ1: 2023 (facelift)

 On 28 October 2023 Chery launched an updated version of the Little Ant in China called the New Edition, which is sold alongside the previous version, marketed as the Classic Edition.
 The update was first previewed in April 2023 during Auto Shanghai as the Ant Q, while the production version kept the Little Ant name and was rebranded under the QQ product series.

 Changes to the exterior include a new a new front clip that lacks a grille, a 'floating roof' paint design, black-painted 15-inch wheels, and updated badging, while the dimensions remain unchanged and the headlights and lower front air intake are retained.
 The chassis is now made fully of aluminium.
 The interior features two-tone seating and steering wheel upholstery, with a digital gauge cluster and a 10.1-inch central infotainment display with Bluetooth and WeChat integration along with a wireless charging pad.

 Powertrain

-The Little Ant comes standard with a permanent magnet electric motor outputting 36 kW and 95 Nm of torque.
+The eQ1 comes standard with a permanent magnet electric motor outputting 36 kW and 95 Nm of torque.
 Several battery packs are available, including 24.0 kWh LFP, 25.1 kWh LFP, 28.9 kWh NMC, and 29.2 kWh LFP; the first two have a CLTC range rating of 251 km, while the latter two are rated at 301 km.

 At launch of the facelift, a higher end powertrain with an upgraded electric motor making 56 kW and 150.
 Nm of torque and a 40.3 kWh NMC battery pack with a CLTC range rating of 408 km was available.
 However, this version appears to have been discontinued by 2024.

 All versions have a top speed of 100 km/h and are capable of DC fast charging, allowing for 30–80% charging time of 40 minutes.